Did you know that software maintenance can cost up to 9x more than the cost of an initial custom build?

 You may have heard deployment cost referred to as: delivery cost, initial cost of development, upfront development cost, or initial build cost.

 It’s best to factor software maintenance costs into the original budget outline.
-Most experts place software maintenance costs at around 3x the cost of deployment.
+Most experts place software maintenance cost at around 3x the cost of deployment.

 Estimating this falls largely on the shoulders of the software’s architect, but if you’re considering custom development, you should probably familiarize yourself with the factors that affect software maintenance costs.

 It can be difficult to estimate software maintenance cost because there are so many variables.
 These variables can be broken down into two main categories: